 Sulforaphane has been shown to increase the activity of critical Phase 2 detoxification enzymes.
 As you'll learn about more below, this detoxification process is especially crucial for estrogen balance.

-If you’re looking for an easy and tasty way to include sulforaphane in your diet, check out our free hormone balancing meal plan and recipe guide
+If you’re looking for an easy and tasty way to include sulforaphane in your diet, check out our free hormone balancing meal plan and recipe guide.

 Sulforaphane Antioxidant Protection

-Sulforaphane is also powerful because it could increase the amount of glutathione in your cells.
+Sulforaphane is also powerful because it could increase the amount of glutathione5 in your cells.
 Glutathione is your body's most important antioxidant and detoxification compound.
 It's so vital that it's often referred to as the master antioxidant, helping to reduce oxidative damage and inflammation.

 All of this translates to sulforaphane being a nutrient that can help protect your body against a wide range of health conditions.